 The Standing Committee is the executive arm of the Anglican Consultative Council, charged with advancing its work between its three-yearly plenary meetings.
 It also incorporates the Standing Committee of the Primates’ Meeting, and has responsibility to oversee the implementation of requests from the Lambeth Conference.
 So, for example, it takes responsibility for organising meetings of the Instruments, and co-ordinates the work of the various Networks and Commissions which serve the Communion in a wide variety of ways.
-The work on Theological Education came from an initiative of the Primates’ Meeting; the Relief and Development Alliance was a proposal from the Lambeth Conference of 2008.
+The work on Theological Education came from an initiative of the Primates’ Meeting; the Anglican Alliance was a proposal from the Lambeth Conference of 2008.

 Q. When does it meet?